Blank Pay Stub Template In Microsoft Word

 • Spacing: Ensure there is adequate spacing between lines and sections to prevent the pay stub from appearing cluttered.

-See also Blank Audiogram Template For Download
+See also A Blank Template Of The United States For Educational Purposes

 • 4.
 Use a Professional Color Scheme